How to Grow Awesome Tomatoes!

 How to make liquid feed Put the rotten comfrey under the tomato plants Ediblebackyard NZ

 Poorly drained soil is no place for tomatoes.
-Heavy clay soil or god forbid wet soil, is cool and airless, the perfect haven for fungal disease.
-Beneficial soil biology vacates wet conditions, and when they are absent, pathogens fill the vacuum.
+Heavy clay soil or god forbid wet soil, is cool and airless, the perfect haven for fungal disease because beneficial soil biology vacates wet conditions, and when they are absent, pathogens fill the vacuum.

 Raised beds atop poorly drained soil may seem a good solution, but they wont ever reach the low disease, low pest, high production garden we’re aiming for.
 That’s because the health of the soil beneath informs the health of the soil above.
 There’s no getting away from it – it’s all connected.
 Check out my simple solutions for too much water.